 Dr Mark Schier

-Mark is an academic staff member with scholarly interests in Sensory Neurosciences, Vision, Attention, and Driving Performance/Simulation.
-At work, he divides his time between teaching, researching and administrative responsibilities.
+Mark is an adjunct academic staff member with scholarly interests in Sensory Neurosciences, Vision, Attention, and Driving Performance/Simulation.
 Away from work, he spends time with his family, gardening, keeping fit, and an MGB.

 cognitive neuroscience; sensory systems; perception; visual sensory science; EEG systems; psychophysiology; faces; eye movements